chef/chef-web-docs/chef_master/source/knife_windows.rst

     Whether or not to verify the SSL cert for all requests.

 ``--[no-]node-verify-api-cert``
-    Verify the SSL cert for HTTPS requests to the Chef Server.
+    Verify the SSL cert for HTTPS requests to the Chef Infra Server.
 Default: ``true``.

 ``-p PORT``, ``--ssh-port PORT``
     The SSH port.